rickr/TxtResume/README.md

   email: 'jerry@example.org',
   website: 'http://example.com',
   github: 'https://github.com/jerrysmith',
-  blurb: 'A description about yourself'
+  blurb: 'A description about yourself',
   jobs: [
     Job.new(name: 'Advertising', years: '2011-present', blurb: 'What you did at this job'), Job.new(name: 'Civics', years: '2000-2011', blurb: 'what you did at this job')